SaadNasir92/Group_project_1_SMU/README.md

 - Higher DTI ratios are strongly associated with loan defaults.
 - Higher annual incomes correlate with lower default rates.
 - Recommendations include stricter lending criteria, targeted marketing, and dynamic risk models to improve loan performance.

+## Recommendations
+- **Implement Dynamic Risk Models:** Adopt real-time updates to borrower profiles for early identification and intervention of potential defaulters.
+This approach allows proactive risk management and reduces the likelihood of defaults.
+- **Strengthen Income Verification:** Accurate income reporting ensures reliable data, helping to avoid errors that obscure important trends.
+Strengthening verification processes enhances data quality and supports better-informed decisions.
+- **Targeted Marketing Campaigns:** Focus on higher-income brackets to optimize marketing efforts, highlighting the benefits and competitive rates available to these demographics.
+- **Stricter Lending Criteria for High DTI Borrowers:** Set a maximum DTI threshold below 40 for approval or offer higher interest rates to compensate for the increased risk associated with high DTI ratios.
+- **Custom Loan Products:** Develop tailored loan products with flexible repayment plans or lower interest rates for borrowers with lower DTI ratios and higher incomes.

 ## Limitations and Future Development
 ### Limitations: